zhullyb/monyhar/monyhar/docs/mojo_and_services.md

 ## Overview

-This document contains the minimum amount of information needed for a developer to start using Mojo effectively in Chromium, with example Mojo interface usage, service definition and hookup, and a brief overview of the Content layer's core services.
+This document contains the minimum amount of information needed for a developer to start using Mojo effectively in Monyhar, with example Mojo interface usage, service definition and hookup, and a brief overview of the Content layer's core services.